Napier's Bones (Napier's Rods)

 In the next centuries a lot of inventors tried to improve and facilitate the work with Napier's rods, starting with the above mentioned Wilhelm Schickard in early 1620s.

 In early 1650s, an attempt to make a tool with Napier's rods made the French physicist, cartographer, and engineer Pierre Petit (1594-1677), a King Counsellor and Intendant des Fortifications.
-Petit placed paper strips with Napier's rods and made a mechanism, what he called an arithmetical cylinder (see the figure below), allowing the paper strips to be moved along the axes.
+Petit placed paper strips with Napier's rods and made a mechanism, the so called Arithmetical Cylinder or Tambour de Petit (Cylinder of Petit) (see the figure below), allowing the paper strips to be moved along the axes.
 The device he described in his book Dissertations academiques sur la nature du froid et du chaud.
 Avec un Discourssur la construction & l'usage d'un Cylindre Arithmetique, inventé par le mesme Autheur (Paris, 1653).

 The Arithmetical Cylinder of Pierre Petit

 According to Petit, people ceased using Napier's "beautiful invention" because "the multitude and embarrassment of those sticks, filled with numbers on all sides, proved prolonged and tedious."
 Since Petit found this method of calculating still useful, and because it was "easier to improve on inventions than to become an inventor", he designed long bands or ribbons of paper each containing all the multiples of Napier's rabdology.
 Those long bands were then attached end to end and mounted on a wooden cylinder the size of a child's drum or a hat, and of a length which depended on the quantity of bands one wished to have in order to make calculations with large numbers.

 The reckoning principles were identical to Napier's bones.
 Petit deemed these common enough by then that he wrote only a brief summary of how to proceed toward making a multiplication and a division.